rmichon/3dacoustics/exp1/README.md

 2. Measure their impulse response at different excitation positions
 3. Make the physical model of the objects
 4. Compare the model to the measured impulse responses

+## About Reproducibility Tests

+It should be straight forward to plot the amount of "deviation" between 2 objects simply by comparing their impulse responses.
+If the models are accurate, we might be able to establish a physical relationship between the deviating mode and its position on the object.
+May be adding an asymmetric object to the list above might help fine tune this type of system.